contensis/contensis-core-api/README.md

 > ### Note
 >
-> The primary Contensis API called by the above packages is the [HTTP Delivery API](https://www.contensis.com/help-and-docs/apis/delivery-http) and [HTTP Management API](https://www.contensis.com/help-and-docs/apis/management-http)
+> The primary Contensis API used by the above packages is the [HTTP Delivery API](https://www.contensis.com/help-and-docs/apis/delivery-http) and [HTTP Management API](https://www.contensis.com/help-and-docs/apis/management-http)
 >
 > Documentation for all APIs is available on [contensis.com](https://www.contensis.com/help-and-docs/apis/all-apis)